Due to Tier 4 restrictions Puppy Classes are cancelled until we return to a lower tier. Thank you for your understanding.

 See the Events Calendar for Puppy Class dates.

-Classes last 1 hour and cost £15 per dog per session - maximum of 10 owners per class.
+Classes last 1 hour and cost £15 per dog per session - maximum of 6 per class, and 1 handler per dog.

 Our Puppy Classes Classes are designed to help the handler learn the skills and techniques required in achieving balance with their dog, in addition to building a dog's social skills with other dogs in a safe, positive environment.
 Classes cover fundamentals including: